caktus/guidebook/source/margarita/minions.rst

 All the servers in the environment also run ``salt-minion`` and are referred to collectively as *minions*.

-What each minion does is defined by adding to *roles* in the minion's salt configuration file ``/etc/salt/minion``.
+What each minion does is defined by editing the list of *roles* in the minion's salt configuration file ``/etc/salt/minion``.
 E.g.::

     grains: